 3. Repeatedly putting down or making fun of someone is a type of abuse.
 (Fill in the blank with an appropriate word) 4.
 Only men who have sex with men practice anal sex.
 (Choose only one answer.) a.
 True b.
 False 5.
 A harm-reduction approach to reduce HIV risk for people who inject drugs could include: (Choose all correct answers) a.
 Injecting only certain types of drugs b.
 Not sharing injection equipment and using sterile needles c.
 Living with a family member to monitor drug use behavior d.
 Receiving harm reduction information and commodities such as clean injecting equipment and naloxone 6.
 A transgender person is any person whose gender identity or expression differs from theirat birth.
 (Fill in the blank with an appropriate word.)
 7. What is stigma?
 (Choose only one answer) a.
 A set of negative and often unfair beliefs or disapproval towards a specific person or group b.
 Treating someone differently and not providing the same quality of service because of a person's behavior, religion, race, etc. Feeling depressed and unhappy Making generalized statements about a person or group of people based on a set of characteristics 8.
 Which example below best illustrates how stigma affects how a man who has sex with men (MSM) receives HIV services? a.
-The receptionist complains that young MSM clients are coming into the clinic right before it closes.
+The receptionist complains that young MSM clients are coming into the clinic right before it closes. b.
 A health care provider makes a general statement to her colleague that all MSM need frequent STI testing. c.
 During a risk assessment, a married man expresses that he is unhappy with his home life but does not disclose that he has sex with men. d.
 A health care provider tells an MSM, "It is my ethical and legal obligation as a health care provider to protect your privacy."
 9. Name two primary care services, other than HIV-related services, that a health care worker should focus on with a client who is a female sex worker.
-(Write your answer in the space given) 1
+(Write your answer in the space given) 1.

-2 health men. me two primary care services, other than HIV-related services, that a care worker should focus on with a client who is a man who has sex with your answer in the space given) 4 1 2 e purpose of providing clients with risk-reduction messages is to re only one answer) a.
-Eliminate all HIV risks that clients may experience b.
-Ensure that all clients receive the same messages, regardless of their risks C. Decrease the risk experiences by clients according to their behaviors and context d.
-Convince clients to completely change their lifestyle 12.
-Wh nich of the following statements is false? e only one answer) a.
-Young people living with HIV face unique health, adherence, and psychosocial issues and challenges. b.
-C. Health workers need specific knowledge and skills to meet the needs of young clients. d.
-Programs and clinical services need to be youth-friendly to attract and retain young clients. vulnera me one reason why young people in key populations may be extra able to stigma and discrimination? your answer in the space given.)
+, your answer in the space given)

+1.

+2

+purpose of providing clients with risk-reduction messages is to

+e only one answer)

+a.
+Eliminate all HIV risks that clients may experience

+b.
+Ensure that all clients receive the same messages, regardless of

+their risks

+Decrease the risk experiences by clients according to their behaviors

+and context

+a.
+Convince clients to completely change their lifestyle

+12. Whi ich of the following statements is false?

+(Choose e only one answer)

+a.
+Young people living with HIV face unique health, adherence, and

+psychosocial issues and challenges.

+Young people must have their parent or guardian's permission to

+receive HIV testing and treatment services.

+Health workers need specific knowledge and skills to meet the needs of young clients.

+Programs and clinical services need to be youth-friendly to attract and

+retain young clients.

+, , ,

+ne one reason why young people in key populations may be extra

+vulnera ble to stigma and discrimination?

+(Write) your answer in the space given.)